-The Applicant shall calculate traffic noise levels in respect of each road section and the overall noise levels from combined road sections (including new, existing and planned) at the NSRs.
+The Applicant shall calculate traffic noise levels in respect of each road section and the overall noise levels from combined road sections (including existing, planned and new/altered road sections) at the NSRs.

-The EIA shall contain sample calculations and input parameters as considered necessary and requested by the Director, and drawings (i.e. road-plots of the traffic noise model) of appropriate scale to show the road segments, topographic barriers (if any), and assessment points input into the traffic noise model.
+The EIA shall contain sample calculations and input parameters as considered necessary and requested by the Director, and drawings (i.e.

+road-plots of the traffic noise model) of appropriate scale to show the road segments, topographic barriers (if any), and assessment points input into the traffic noise model.
 The Applicant shall provide the input data sets of traffic noise prediction model in the format of electronic files adopted in the EIA study as requested by the Director for the following scenarios:

-- (1) scenario without the road projects at the design year; - (2) unmitigated scenario at assessment year; - (3) mitigated scenario at assessment year; and - (4) prevailing scenario for indirect technical remedies eligibility assessment.
+- (1) scenario without the Project at the design year; - (2) unmitigated scenario at assessment year; - (3) mitigated scenario at assessment year; and - (4) prevailing scenario for indirect technical remedies eligibility assessment, if applicable.